Article Contents

 Conclusions

-Steve Blank’s ( adapted, 2013) customer development model provides a general framework for new businesses to develop new innovative products and disrupt the competition.
-The following documentation and planning tool builds out the product development process to includes both a customer and technical development focus (Blank, 2013).
+Steve Blank’s (adapted, 2013) customer development model provides a general framework for new businesses.
+It helps them develop new innovative products.
+The model also enables them to disrupt the competition.
+The following documentation and planning tool articulates the product development process.
+It includes both a customer focus and a technical development focus (Blank, 2013).

 Disruption is not limited to the creation of physical products.
 It also includes the development of new methods, practices, and tools that improve how the business model performs.
 As markets evolve (and contract) the business models that serve them are forced to adapt.